This homemade gingerbread latte is a copycat version of the famous Starbucks drink! Perfect on its own or over ice for an iced beverage.

 Instructions

-- In a small saucepan, add all your ingredients, except for the whipped cream.
+- In a small saucepan, add the milk, espresso, ground ginger, cinnamon, nutmeg, allspice, and sugar.
 On medium heat, bring to a simmer.
 Once it begins to simmer, reduce to low and stir regularly.
 After 2 minutes, remove from the heat.

 - Pour into two cups and top with whipped cream.